 Should I Use a Spray Clear Coat for Wood?

 Spray clear coats seem like they are incredibly convenient and if you are working on a craft project, they are.
-Although they are a popular option for furniture, spray clear coats are generally a bad ideas as they are notorious for leaving stripes on your furniture piece.
+Although they are a popular option for furniture, spray clear coats are generally a bad idea as they are notorious for leaving stripes on your furniture piece.
 Trust me; opt for the brush-on topcoats to get a uniform look!
 (If you are already painting a picture frame or small project with spray paint, then spray topcoats are a great option).

 After Staining Wood, Do You Have to Seal It?

-Stain is a product that penetrates wood pores instead of covering it.
+A stain is a product that penetrates wood pores instead of covering them.
 Therefore, the surface can still be easily scratched as there is no protective finish for a typical stain.
-For that reason it is best to seal all stained wood to prevent scratches from ruining the finish.
+For that reason, it is best to seal all stained wood to prevent scratches from ruining the finish.
 Gel stains are thicker and more protective so you can get away without a clear coat for lightly used pieces.
-Just lightly sand with a paper bag before sealing with clear coat.
+Just lightly sand with a paper bag before sealing with a clear coat.

 Applying the Right Top Coat to Wood Furniture: Final Thoughts

 Refinishing furniture can be a great way to get the look you want without paying a lot.
 It is also so rewarding if you know the right way to seal and protect your finish.
 There are several different ways to seal a piece of wood furniture and several products in the marketplace.
 Hopefully, this blog post will help you find the right product for your Project.
-In terms of smoothness, clarity, durability and protection from water, we’ve reviewed our best picks above.
-You can now finish your next furniture project with confidence knowing it will be protected and look gorgeous for a long time with the absolute best paint sealer for wood.
+In terms of smoothness, clarity, durability, and protection from water, I’ve reviewed our best picks above.
+You can now finish your next project with confidence knowing it will be protected and look gorgeous for a long time with the absolute best paint sealer for wood.

 Be sure to follow the fun here!